More about if you have just found out you have HIV

 - Take your partner or a friend with you to your appointments.

-- Talk to other HIV positive women who have had children.
+- Talk to other women living with HIV who have had children.